mattdotts/Investigation-Docs/Letgo.md

 The application appears to act strictly as an Internet portal to Letgo servers without storing any data directly to the device.
 While the device is  connected to Internet through WiFi or cellular connection, the application shows all user data, including user profile, posted ads, images, and chat message logs.
 The app cannot display any of the information when disconnected from the Internet.

 A search warrant served on Letgo seeking user interaction data is advised.

+**ERRORS/OMISSIONS/UPDATES**

+This information is published with no guarantees or promises and is correct to the authors best knowledge.

+The author invites direct notices that correct errors, omissions, or provided updated information.

+**LEGAL DISCLAIMER**

+The author is not an attorney and therefor not qualified to provide legal advise.
+Additionally, the author commonly makes foolish mistakes, such as once purchasing a subscription to an anti-virus software that came pre-installed on a PC.
+It is strongly suggested that you consult with a prosecuting attorney within your legal jurisdiction before utilizing any of the information contained within this document.

+**CONTACT INFORMATION**

+ mattdotts@protonmail.com

+ Twitter \@mattdotts

+ **CHANGELOG**

+ 1/10/18 - V.1.0 Original Publication
+ 2/17/18 - V.1.1 Document of findings- Android device examined with Cellebrite UFED 6.4.5.119